AugustoGascaFarrera115/SaleSystem/README.md

 # SaleSystem
-This is a Sale System developedin JAVA
+This is a Sale System developed in JAVA